 The ERC employs a multi-faceted approach to promote civil rights.
 By utilizing a comprehensive approach, and providing services to community members, the non-profit community, the corporate sector, and government agencies, we create lasting positive change.

 Communications and Outreach

 The ERC offers “Know Your Rights” workshops to community groups, and civil rights training to advocates and government officials.
 These workshops explain civil rights law, give examples of individuals’ rights under the law, teach self-advocacy, and offer the ERC as a resource when discrimination occurs.
-If you would like to arrange a workshop or training, contact Grant Beck, the ERC Communications and Outreach Associate, or call 202.370.3227.
+If you would like to arrange a workshop or training, contact Ayris Scales, the ERC Director of External Affairs, or call 202.370.3207.

 Corporate Partnerships and Training

 The ERC's Corporate Partnerships and Training Program relies on a unique, collaborative approach to assist and guide the private sector in maintaining compliance with a variety of civil rights laws.
 Through relationships with housing developers, retailers, restaurateurs, and other corporate leaders, the ERC promotes equal access and opportunity for all as a corporate culture, and demonstrates that focusing on civil rights is not only the right thing to do, it's also smart business.
 The CPT program develops training curricula, provides “best practices” guidance, and evaluates for compliance with civil rights law through testing.
 For more information about CPT Program services, contact Victoria Lanteigne, Program Manager for Corporate Partnerships & Training, or call 202.234.3062.